lucianux/english/A1/README.md

   - It’s very hot today.
 Let’s go to the swimming pool.
   - Let’s not go out today.
 I’m very tired.

-******* Would you like...?
-I'd like...
-Like ...
+### Would you like...? / I'd like... / Like ... - Uses

-- Would you like ... ?
+#### Would you like ... ?

-We use Would you like ... ? to offer something or to invite somebody to do something.
+- We use Would you like ... ? to offer something or to invite somebody to do something.
 Would you like ... ? = ‘Do you want…?’
-Examples
+Examples:
-Would you like some cake? (=Do you want some cake?)
+  - Would you like some cake? (=Do you want some cake?)
-Would you like some coffee?
+  - Would you like some coffee?
-Would you like to go to the cinema? (=Do you want to go to the cinema?)
+  - Would you like to go to the cinema? (=Do you want to go to the cinema?)
-Where would you like to go?
+  - Where would you like to go?

-- I’d like
+- I’d like.
 We use I’d like (=I would like) to talk about something that we want or something that we want to do.
-Examples
+Examples:
-I’d like some water, please. (=I want some water.)
+  - I’d like some water, please. (=I want some water.)
-I’d like more information about this product.
+  - I’d like more information about this product.
-I’d like to go to the zoo. (=I want o go to the zoo.)
+  - I’d like to go to the zoo. (=I want o go to the zoo.)
-I’d like to have a lemonade.
+  - I’d like to have a lemonade.

-- Like
+- Like.

--- Use 1 / We use like + things or people to say that we think these things or people are nice or good.
+  - Use 1 / We use like + things or people to say that we think these things or people are nice or good.
+Examples:
-Examples
-I like coffee. (=I think coffee is good.)
+    - I like coffee. (=I think coffee is good.)
-I like John. (=I think John is nice.)
+    - I like John. (=I think John is nice.)

--- Use 2 / We use like + -ing verb to say that we enjoy doing something.
+  - Use 2 / We use like + -ing verb to say that we enjoy doing something.
+Examples:
-Examples
-I like dancing. (=I enjoy dancing.)
+    - I like dancing. (=I enjoy dancing.)
-I like going to the cinema. (=I enjoy going to the cinema.)
+    - I like going to the cinema. (=I enjoy going to the cinema.)

--- Use 3 / We use do in questions.
+  - Use 3 / We use do in questions.
+Examples:
-Examples
-Do you like coffee?
+    - Do you like coffee?
-Do you like going to the cinema?
+    - Do you like going to the cinema?

-- Like vs Would like
--- Compare the following sentences:
+- Like vs Would like.
+Compare the following sentences:
-I like tea. (=I think tea is good.)
+  - I like tea. (=I think tea is good.)
-I’d like some tea. (=I want some tea.)
+  - I’d like some tea. (=I want some tea.)
-Do you like tea? (=Do you think tea is good?)
+  - Do you like tea? (=Do you think tea is good?)
-Would you like some tea? (=Do you want some tea?)
+  - Would you like some tea? (=Do you want some tea?)

--- We use "like + -ing verb" and "would like + to + infinitive verb".
+- We use "like + -ing verb" and "would like + to + infinitive verb".
 Compare:
-I like going to the cinema. (=I enjoy going to the cinema.)
+  - I like going to the cinema. (=I enjoy going to the cinema.)
-I’d like to go to the cinema. (=I want to go to the cinema.)
+  - I’d like to go to the cinema. (=I want to go to the cinema.)
-Do you like going to the cinema? (=Do you enjoy going to the cinema?)
+  - Do you like going to the cinema? (=Do you enjoy going to the cinema?)
-Would you like to go to the cinema? (=Do you want to go to the cinema?)
+  - Would you like to go to the cinema? (=Do you want to go to the cinema?)

 ------> -ing and the infinitive <------